anntzer/mplterm/README.rst

 Currently, ``mplterm`` supports (to various degrees) the iterm2_, kitty_, and sixel_ protocols, but other protocols may be implemented in the future.

-This package's implementation is inspired by itermplot_ and other terminal integrations for Matplotlib, as listed below.
-(Unlike ``itermplot``, ``mplterm`` does not support Matplotlib animations.)
+This package's implementation is heavily inspired by itermplot_ and other terminal integrations for Matplotlib, as listed below.

 Install with pip_ (``pip install git+https://github.com/anntzer/mplterm``).
 Use by setting your Matplotlib backend to ``module://mplterm`` (e.g. by setting